-The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP_ACF.1).
+The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP_ACF.1) to software with privilege mode).

-The TOE shall meet the requirement "Subset access control (FDP_ACC.1)" as specified below.
+181 The TOE shall meet the requirement "Subset access control (FDP_ACC.1)" as specified below.

-FDP_ACC.1 Subset access control

-FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy.
+FDP_ACC.1 Subset access control Hierarchical to: No other components.
+FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects, all objects all the operations defined in the Memory Access Control Policy.
 Dependencies: FDP_ACF.1 Security attribute based access control